keyestudio/FKS0003-KEYESTUDIO-Smart-Robot-Arm-Kit-with-Joystick-for-ESP32/docs/Smart Robot Arm Tutorial.md

 ![](./media/9-4-3-3-1.png)

+You can use the phone/IPAD/computer that connected to the same internet as ESP32 board to visit this IP address.
 Open the browser and visit the IP address in the URL bar, such as "192.168.135.7" here.
 Enter the web page as shown below:

 ![](./media/9-4-3-3-2.jpg)